bnsantoso/sub-to-audio/README.md

 - `shift_mode="interpose"` : Shift audio to mid position and prevent right and left of audio overlaping.
 (Note: This mode can be clunky, so use it cautiously.)
 - `shift_mode="left-overlap"` : Shift audio time to the left, allowing overlap.
 - `shift_mode="interpose-overlap"` : Shift audio to mid position, allowing overlap.
-- `shift_limit=int or "str"` : limit audio shift, use integer for milisecond or string like `2.5s` for second
+- `shift_limit=int or "str"` : limit audio shift, use integer for millisecond or string like `2.5s` for second

 ```python
 from subtoaudio import SubToAudio